ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 ~~~~~~~~~~~~~~~~~

 Catalogs have two primary roles: Choosing the right model and choosing the right action distribution.
-By default, all catalogs implement decision trees that choose these based on a range of inputs.
+By default, all catalogs implement decision trees that decide model architecture based on a combination of input configurations.
 These mainly include the observation and action spaces of the RLModule, the model config dict and the deep learning framework backend.

 .. tabbed:: Catalogs vs RLModules